El-Ku/TaskTracker/README.md

 - Basic profile page management
 - Password change functionality
 - Users can register on their own and delete their own accounts
+- The task table sortable by task name, status, and date created
+- Multiple tasks can be selected and their status can be changed with one click
+- Multiple fields of description and/or status can be edited manually and updated to the database with one click

 ## Technical information